Bramzor/lambda-edge-locale/README.md

 * Clone this repo: git clone
 * npm install
-* npm run createzip  `npm run createzip` will remove all development modules and install the minimum production packages to create a zipfile at ../lambda-edge-locale.zip
+* `npm run createzip` will remove all development modules and install the minimum production packages to create a zipfile at ../lambda-edge-locale.zip
 * create a function on AWS for Lambda Edge (inside region us-east-1)
 * create a trigger for that function in your CloudFront distribution for "Viewer Request"
 * add a whitelist header to your CloudFront distribution behavior for the custom header you are using and want to use as caching parameter.
 For example: Accept-Language or X-CVC-Language